 Rate schedule corresponds with Dept. of Finance and Administration Special Travel Regulation Four and the Department Head and Board Member – Travel Reimbursement Rate Schedule.

-References: Department of Finance and Administration Policy 8–Comprehensive Travel Regulations; Policies 661 Meals and Refreshments for both On and Off Campus; 687 Motor Pool Services; 940 Use of Electronic Signatures.
+References: Department of Finance and Administration Policy 8–Comprehensive Travel Regulations; Policies 180 Operation and Use of University Aircraft; 661 Food and Beverages; 687 Motor Pool Services; 940 Use of Electronic Signatures.